cazaresG/kickstarter-analysis/Written_Report_Template.md

 ## Background

-The client, Louise, wanted to analyze the collected data regarding the kikstarter campaigns related to financial goals.
+The client, Louise, wanted to analyze the collected data regarding the kickstarter campaigns related to financial goals.
 Data was organized and analyzed with stastical tools, focusing basically in theatrical plays.

 ## Analysis and Challenges